shoaiblatif22/codewars-exercises/codewars_fundamentals/8_kyu_exercises/codewars.md

 array = [1, 2, 3, 4] and N = 2, then the result is 3^2 == 9;
 array = [1, 2, 3] and N = 3, but N is outside of the array, so the result is -1.

+## Q16 ##
+Now you have to write a function that takes an argument and returns the square of it.